 The Art of Difficult Conversations

-However, after the passage of time relationships start to form, and more or less inevitably, little frictions start to develop.
+However, after the passage of time, relationships start to form, and more or less inevitably, little frictions start to develop.
 Without a capacity to repair, its tempting to just let these relationships go, and to continue our pursuit of those 'perfect' people that will make our life 'complete'.

 Heads up for attendees

-Do you want the good news, or the bad news?
+Want the good news, or the bad news?

 The bad news is that being able to successfully repair, requires us to gain some familiarity with feelings, both ours and theirs.
 And also with that thorny question which just wont go away: "what do i want".
 That's why we got to practice that so intensively in the last series.

-So here is the nervous system heads up: This series while not specifically a shadow work series, does have some potential to put us in touch with unresolved emotion and unmet developmental needs.
+So here is the nervous system heads up: This series while not specifically a shadow work series, does have some potential to put us in touch with unresolved emotion and interupted developmental needs.
 So, come prepared to be watchful for that.

 The model is based on the work of Stone, Patton and Heen with their 'third chair' perspective, combined with the way that Sue Johnson distinguishes the noisy surface emotions from the tender primary emotions that typically lay beneath.
 This combination offers us a great set of tools with which to practice the Art of Difficult Conversations.
-Like so much in AR, its a skill that we can learn.
+Like so much in AR, its a skill that we can learn, with practice.

 The series